tytgatlieven/micropython-esp32c6/ports/ameba/README.md

 | unit_id   |      0
 | frequency |   100000 Hz

-There is currently 1 set of I2C, it is
+For AMB21(RTL8722DM), there is currently 1 set of I2C, it is
 | unit |   sda  |   scl
 |:-----|:------:|:------:
 |   0  |  PA_26 |  PA_25

-For MINI board,
+For AMB23(MINI) board,
 | unit |   sda  |   scl
 |:-----|:------:|:------:
 |   0  |  PB_0 |  PA_31